Introduction to Private Financing

 For example, if come upon a property at a very attractive price, you are experienced at rehab/ renovations/ development, and you know what you could sell the property for after rehab (your exit), then a hard money loan might bridge the gap beautifully.
 To correctly analyze the opportunity, you would determine your purchase costs, selling costs, operating/hold costs, renovation costs and financing costs*, and then calculate your return on invested capital.
 You would need to convince the mortgage lender that you have the experience and cash resources to execute your development plan.

-* an experienced mortgage broker can help you understand the analysis and to determine and access your least cost financing options
+* an experienced mortgage broker can help you understand the analysis and to determine and access your least cost financing options.

 Debt Consolidation / Credit Improvement Loan

 In this example, perhaps a loss of income (job loss, health issue, accident, etc.) has got you behind on your bills and your credit rating has been hit so hard, that traditional bank (“A”) lenders can no longer offer to refinance your existing property (you’re in the penalty box, so to speak).
 With your credit cards running at 19%-29% interest, you can see no way of ever catching up.
 Assuming you have some equity in your home, in this scenario you would borrow enough money to consolidate all your debts into a single lower payment 2nd mortgage and at a lower interest rate.
 With all your credit cards and bills paid off your credit score starts to recover.
-Soon it is sufficient to get out of the penalty box, and an A-lender will once again give you a mortgage sufficient to pay off the hard money mortgage and you are back on track.
+Soon, your credit score is sufficient to get out of the penalty box, and an A-lender will once again give you a mortgage sufficient to pay off the hard money mortgage and you are back on track.

-Buy Next Property, Current Yet to Sell
+Buy Next Property, Current Property Has Not Been Sold Yet

 In this example, a borrower – perhaps a senior - owns a property which is mortgage-free and desires to purchase a different property before her current one sells.
 Unfortunately, she has no cash to secure the new property until her current one sells – all her equity is trapped in the current home and her income is insufficient to qualify for a bank mortgage regardless.
 Her options are either to sell her current home first, and hope the perfect property comes up fast, or seek a private lender who will provide a short-term loan based on the equity in her current home.
 She uses the loan proceeds to pay cash for the next property, gets her current home on the market and sells it ASAP, thereby repaying the private lender in a few months.
 Note, even if she could qualify for a bank mortgage, her needs are very short-term, which are unprofitable for banks hence not typically available.